Abby FieldsBranded Content Specialist

 What is omnichannel marketing?

-Omnichannel marketing connects all of your marketing channels into one cohesive, efficient system.
+Omnichannel marketing is a strategy that connects all of your marketing channels into one cohesive, efficient system.
 With an omnichannel marketing strategy, you can reach your customers at each sales funnel stage to drive more conversions and sales for your company.

 How does omnichannel marketing work?